fossabot/noah/docs/Transaction Replay Log.md

 # Transaction Replay Log
+**(Noah does not have a transaction replay log, this was an idea early on, but ended up not being viable)**

 **(This documentation only applies for database nodes that are replicated via statement replication and not PostgreSQL's built in replication)**

 The transaction replay log is an array of transactions and their queries that have been sent to database nodes by a coordinator.